oktadev/okta-blog/_source/_posts/2021-10-29-k8s-to-the-cloud-aws.md

 Navigate to your Okta Developer Console and click on the application we're using for this tutorial.
 {% img blog/k8s-to-the-cloud-aws/7.png alt:"Okta console application general settings" width:"900" %}{: .center-image }

 In the **LOGIN**, section, click the **Add URI** button within the **Sign-in redirect URIs** subsection to add a new URI that will be used when initiating an authentication process.
-Add the load balancer external IP into the input field in the format below, replacing the `LOAD_BALANCER_EXTERNAL_IP` with your cluster load balancer’s external IP.
+Add the load balancer external IP into the input field in the format below, replacing the `LOAD_BALANCER_EXTERNAL_IP` with your cluster load balancer's external IP.

 ```
 http://LOAD_BALANCER_EXTERNAL_IP:3000/callback